Biological Sciences: General Program M.S.

 - Letters of recommendation by three college instructors familiar with your ability and record in biology and the related fields

 The graduate application, application fee, and official transcripts are to be submitted to the Graduate Recruitment and Admissions Office.
 Official transcripts must be sent directly to the Graduate Recruitment and Admissions Office from each institution attended except Central Connecticut State University.
-The narrative statement and recommendation letters should be submitted directly to the department chair of the Biology department.

 Course and Capstone Requirements: